AliciaFrederick/choice-and-chance/content/System/index.md

 2
 1

-### Vitality

-Vitality is a measure of a character’s physical and mental well-being.
-It is not just a statistic for combat.
-Each Teller starts with 10 vitality, which can be increased.

 ### Resting

 Players can rest 4 times a day to recover Vitality up to their maximum, with each successive rest taking longer.